 ABOUT THE AUTHOR

 Mark Lamplugh is a fourth-generation firefighter and former captain with the Lower Chichester (PA) Fire Company.
-He was the Chief Executive Officer of 360 Wellness Inc and currently the Vice President of Responder Services of Frontline Responder Services at Advanced Health & Education and Cedar Point Recovery.
+He was the Chief Executive Officer of 360 Wellness Inc and currently the Chief Marketing Officer of at Premier Wellness Solutions.
 Lamplugh is also nationally recognized in Crisis Stress Intervention through the American Academy of Experts in Traumatic Stress.
 Lamplugh hosts his own talk show called "Firefighter Wellness Radio"with Fire Engineering.
 He has helped thousands of firefighters, police officers, veterans, EMS personnel, and civilians nationwide find help for addiction, alcoholism, PTSD, and mental health support.
 Mark has been chosen as one of the Board of Directors at One World For Life (To head up Communication and the Health & Safety section).
 He can be reached for comment firstname.lastname@example.org.